-The practice of the Whistleblower Policy is overseen by the Audit Committee and noemployee has been denied access to the Committee.
-The Whistleblower Policy is available onthe Company's website at https://www.travelhouseindia.com/policies/Whistleblower_Policy.pdf
+The practice of the Whistleblower Policy is overseen by the Audit Committee and noemployee was denied access to the Committee.
+The Whistleblower Policy is available on theCompany's website at https://www.internationaltravelhouse.in/ whistleblower-policy.aspx.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Your Company's CSR policy outlines programmes and projects falling within the purviewof Schedule VII of the provisions of Section 135 of Companies Act 2013 (the Act')and the Companies (Corporate Social Responsibility Policy) Rules 2014.
+Your Company's CSR Policy outlines programmes and projects falling within the purviewof Schedule VII and Section 135 of the Act read with the Companies (Corporate SocialResponsibility Policy) Rules 2014.

-The annual report on Corporate Social Responsibility activities as required underSections 134 and 135 of the Act 2013 read with Rule 8 of the Companies (Corporate SocialResponsibility Policy) Rules 2014 and Rule 9 of the Companies (Accounts) Rules 2014 isprovided in the Annexure forming part of this Report.
+The requirement of contributing funds to CSR activities was not applicable to theCompany for the financial year 2020-21 since the Company had incurred losses during theimmediately preceding financial year.
+The Annual Report on CSR Activities as requiredunder Sections 134 and 135 of the Act read with Rule 8 of the Companies (Corporate SocialResponsibility Policy) Rules 2014 and Rule 9 of the Companies (Accounts) Rules 2014 isprovided in Annexure 1 forming part of this Report.

 Your Company has not accepted any deposits from the public / members under Section 73of the Act read with the Companies (Acceptance of Deposits) Rules 2014 during the year.